 Video and audio transcripts can be read by screen readers, accessed by viewers that have a hearing impairment and translated into any language.
 These transcripts also ensure that no piece of information in the video or audio file is missed by buffering, background noise, or other potential distractions.

 Audio-Only Recordings: Text transcripts can be posted alongside audio-only recordings for individuals that have a hearing impairment, and also allow this multimedia content to be keyword searchable which helps user experience and potentially SEO.

 Don’t Just Use Computers: There are plenty of auto-transcribing tools that exist, however, these aren’t always accurate.
 Instead, it’s recommended to manually edit these transcripts to ensure they are as accurate as possible.

-Broad Your Audience to Multilingual Consumers: A customer whose primary language is not English may have difficulty listening to English audio recordings.
+Broaden Your Audience to Include Multilingual Consumers: A customer whose primary language is not English may have difficulty listening to English audio recordings.
 With multilingual audio transcripts, these visitors will be able to access these parts of your website with ease.

 Use Transcript Files for Captions: Transcripts can be a simple approach to creating captions for videos, especially on common platforms such as YouTube.
 Video transcriptions only contain what is actually spoken within the video and allow users that have a hearing impairment to experience the video through more accessible means.

 Additionally, closed captions, which synchronize text verbal speech as well as lyrics, sound effects, and countless other audio components, are essential auditory elements of a video necessary for understanding its message and key information.
 For viewers that have a hearing impairment, closed captions not only optimize their experience of interacting with the content in the video, but they also provide voice in the conversation that is otherwise difficult to participate in.